quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter5/section2.md

         k_C\geq \min_{\tilde\rho_{ABE}\in\mathcal S_{ABE}}K_{DW}(\tilde\rho_{ABE}) .
     ```

     In fact, Alice and Bob should assume that the prepared state by Eve is the worst possible, that is, the solution to the previous minimisation problem.
-This minimisation provides the searched asymptotic key rate.
+This minimisation provides the desired asymptotic key rate.

 `````{admonition} Exercise 4: Computation of key rates
 :class: tip